 He faced Willow the most powerful witch in the series, granted he was given power by other witches but still.

 Giles may not have been the most powerful character in Buffy but he was still a serious badass nonetheless and so I feel he deserves a place on any best Vampire hunters list.

 7/ Jack Crow (Vampires)

 The star of John Carpenters somewhat underrated gore fest of a Vampire film.
 Jack Crow was played by James Woods and is really, really nasty guy.
 He isn’t an out and out villain, but he isn’t exactly a knight in shining armour either.

 The character fits the violent, bleak tone of the film.
-Jack is someone who lives a hellish existence on the road, fighting with the most vicious and brutal Vampires and so naturally he is a pretty moody and unhappy guy.
+Jack is someone who lives a hellish existence on the road, fighting with the most vicious and brutal Vampires.

 Woods really holds nothing back in his performance and makes Crow every bit as vicious as the Vampires he kills.
 There is nothing he isn’t prepared to do from torturing priests to beating up women to get what he needs.
 Even his own team mates aren’t so keen on him.
-He is a true anti hero in every sense of the word and definitely deserves more recognition.
+He is a true anti hero in every sense of the word.

 6/ Faith Lehane (Buffy the Vampire Slayer)